Port-Net/homeassistant-solarmax-modbus/README.md

 Integration for reading data from Solarmax Inverters through Modbus TCP.

 It should work for Ampere Inverter sold by EKD-Solar if it is labled 4600SP on the small sticker.
+Also reported to work on Solarmax 6SMT

 ## Features